-The partition mounted to the path "/home" is used to store all files modifiable and updatable by the user, e.g. configuration files, PLC firmware and PLC program files that have been loaded onto the module.
-Directory "/tmp" is appropriately sized to function as temporary buffer for FTP downloads of firmware archives for PLC software updates (see section 7.13.1).
+Table 18 lists up writable paths of the file system during runtime.
+Path "/home" comprises a flash disk that provides part of the on-board flash memory of the PLCcore-9263 as file system.
+This path is used to store all files modifiable and updatable by the user, e.g. configuration files, PLC firmware and PLC program files that have been loaded onto the module.
+Directory "/tmp" is appropriately sized to function as temporary buffer for FTP downloads of firmware archives for PLC software updates (see section 7.15.1).